BINOCULARS FOR FISHING

 The reason turned out to be a surprising one.
-Up to a certain point, I could actually hold the heavier binoculars more steady – presumably because of inertia, it taking more force to start them shaking in the first place.
+Up to an objective size of about 42mm, I could actually hold heavier binoculars more steady – presumably because of inertia, it taking more force to start them shaking in the first place.

 We’re all different as to how steady we can hold binoculars but I found that, for me, 8x magnification was the optimum.
 I couldn’t see any more detail through 10x binoculars than 8x ones, again because of shake.
 On the other hand, as already explained, higher magnification means a smaller field of view.
 Additionally the view with higher magnification may well not be as bright at dawn and dusk, which of course are prime fish-spotting times (see the earlier exit pupil discussion).

 There is one way round this though.
 Image-stabilised binoculars allow you to hand-hold higher magnification binoculars without shake.
 Canon are the market leaders here, and I have a pair of their 12x36s that I can thoroughly recommend and I’ll review in due course.
-However they aren’t waterproof or fogproof, nor do they focus closer than 20 feet.
+However they aren’t waterproof or fog-proof, nor do they focus closer than 20 feet (6 metres).
 They’re also very expensive (I paid £630).
 For my other hobby of astronomy though they’re brilliant, and I do often take them fishing with me in good weather.

 There are 2 styles of binoculars, traditional Porro prisms and modern roof prisms (see photos as soon as I’ve taken them!).
-The latter are more compact and also easier to make waterproof and fog-proof (so they don’t steam up).
+The latter are more compact and also easier to make waterproof and fog-proof (so they don’t steam up internally in humid conditions).
 So for these reasons I decided on roof prisms, at least for fishing binoculars.

 How much do you need to pay?